chrisgalgojr/chrisgalgojr.github.io/blog.md

 title: "Blog"
 ---

 Welcome!
-This is a repository for blog posts that I have written.
+This is the repository for my blog posts.

 <ul>
   {% for post in site.posts %}